ColinShaw/fast-configurable-image-labeler/README.md

 on small hardware in as close to realtime as possible.

-In the case of MobileNet, prior to the dense classification section, we are left with a vector space of --- dimensions.
+In the case of MobileNet, we are left with a vector space of 16,384 dimensions.
 This is an improvement, as the original scaled images feeding the network span a space of 49,152 dimensions, but the real improvement is in the degree that we can project this down further.
-The benefit of using the convnet first is that the vector before the classifier has effectively been trained to be good at reducing the space.
-Of course there are many other techniques for doing similar, such as using a histogram of oriented gradients approach.
+You see, even though it is only a 3:1 reduction in terms of the dimensionality, one of the beautiful things about the MobileNet architecture is that it adds a lot of layers help clump like features in a fairly large output vector prior to the dense classification layers.
+The benefit of using convnets first is that the vector before the classifier has effectively been trained to be good at reducing the space, and MobileNet does a concise job of this.

+There are many other techniques for doing something similar, such as using a histogram of oriented gradients approach.
 However, the HOG approach doesn't abstract to examples that are not trained as readily.
 Because of this, it tends to need a larger spanning space for the classifier, which results in a more complex top end.
 Using something like MobileNet simply gives better performance in this situation.
+Moreover, even using the entire convolutional part of MobileNet, we only have just north of 3 million parameters, significantly less than most other competitive networks like VGG16.

 The output of the convolutional layers of
 MobileNet, when subjected to the training data,